-Many scientists using remote sensing imagery are familiar with passive optical images from sources including the joint NASA/USGS Landsat series of missions, NASA's Moderate Resolution Imaging Spectroradiometer (MODIS) instrument, and the European Space Agency's Sentinel-2 mission.
-Another type of imagery also is available: Synthetic Aperture Radar, or SAR.
-SAR is a type of active data collection where a sensor produces its own energy and then records the amount of that energy reflected back after interacting with Earth.
-While optical imagery is similar to interpreting a photograph, SAR imagery requires a different way of thinking in that the signal is based on surface characteristics like structure and moisture.
+While most scientists using remote sensing are familiar with passive, optical images from the U.S. Geological Survey's Landsat, NASA's Moderate Resolution Imaging Spectroradiometer (MODIS), and the European Space Agency's Sentinel-2, another type of remote sensing data is making waves: Synthetic Aperture Radar, or SAR.
+SAR is a type of active data collection where a sensor produces its own energy and then records the amount of that energy reflected back after interacting with the Earth.
+While optical imagery is similar to interpreting a photograph, SAR data require a different way of thinking in that the signal is instead responsive to surface characteristics like structure and moisture.

 What's Synthetic about SAR?

 The spatial resolution of radar data is directly related to the ratio of the sensor wavelength to the length of the sensor's antenna.
 For a given wavelength, the longer the antenna, the higher the spatial resolution.
 From a satellite in space operating at a wavelength of about 5 cm (C-band radar), in order to get a spatial resolution of 10 m, you would need a radar antenna about 4,250 m long.
 (That's over 47 football fields!)

 An antenna of that size is not practical for a satellite sensor in space.
 Hence, scientists and engineers have come up with a clever workaround — the synthetic aperture.
 In this concept, a sequence of acquisitions from a shorter antenna are combined to simulate a much larger antenna, thus providing higher resolution data (view geometry figure to the right).